Please e-mail with any

 Susan supplements her keen interest in landscape painting with still lifes, and architectural, or portrait commissions.
 She has also been asked to paint several classics by some of her favourite masters.

 Susan began instructing adult art classes at the Dundas Valley School of Art in the fall of 2016 and continues to offer classes each season.
-Outlaw is a long-term member of the Hamilton Women's Art Association and is represented by King St. Gallery, Niagara-on-the-Lake.
+Outlaw is represented by King St. Gallery, Niagara-on-the-Lake.